michielbdejong/hnet/README.md

 <img src="https://github.com/Marak/hnet/raw/master/diagrams/hnet1/saving-data.png"></img>

-### Hnet saves will always create a new node, and link back
+### Hnet saves will always create a new node and link back to at least two nodes

 # Usage

 For now, see examples: https://github.com/Marak/hnet/tree/master/example

+<a href="https://github.com/Marak/hnet/tree/master/example/sample-hnet-application/server.js">There is also a basic http server example which will response to http requests with `hnet` data</a>

-## hnet protocol is JSON
+## the hnet protocol is JSON

 **Supports arbitrary data**